 Guichet originally invented the Grasshopper for a cocktail competition in New York.
 And although the Grasshopper drink only won 2nd place in this competition, Guichet managed to make it a true classic by bringing it to his restaurant menu.

-And until today, Tujague's is serving hundreds of Grasshoppers per week.
+And until today, Tujague's in New Orleans is serving hundreds of Grasshoppers per week.

 What makes this drink so special